Amazing Four Days in Iceland: Road Tripping From Reykjavik

 After I said goodbyes to the people I met at the hostel, I spent a few hours, walking and wandering around in Reykjavik.

-I didn’t have a real itinerary planned but I knew I wanted to see the Old Harbor, Harpa Concert Hall and the Sun Voyager – a popular piece of public art that sits on the harbor in Reykjavik.
+There are so many things to do in Reykjavik and I didn’t really have a real itinerary planned but I knew I wanted to see the Old Harbor, Harpa Concert Hall and the Sun Voyager – a popular piece of public art that sits on the harbor in Reykjavik.
 Murals, coffee and fish-n-chips were also on the agenda.
-You can read about all that plus a few other things to do in Reykjavik.

-One of the things I wanted to see on Reykjanes is a very unique feature called the Mid-Atlantic Ridge.
+One of the features I wanted to see on Reykjanes is a very unique place called the Mid-Atlantic Ridge.
 This geographical wonder is where the longest underwater mountain range on the planet, comes ashore on land.
 There’s no where else in the world where you can see this phenomenon except in Iceland.

 In fact, Reykjanes has several beautiful lighthouses that would make a good Iceland road trip quest if you’re into lighthouses.